Ontario Provincial Payroll Information

 Included

-Call back pay Standby pay
+Call in pay Retroactive pay

-Commissions earned at employer's premises Statutory - Company Holidays (floaters)
+Commissions earned at employer's premises Standby pay

 Commissions earned by a route salesman Statutory - General Holidays

-Overtime pay Sick pay - Sick days (if part of regular wages)
+In lieu of notice pay/Termination pay Sick pay - Sick days (if part of regular wages)

 Taxable Benefits: